Click here to view the 360-degree panoramic image fullscreen on your iPhone or iPad.

-Sunday worship services at The Cathedral of St. John were suspended in spring 2012 due to surmounting repairs and a decreasing parishioner base.
+Sunday worship services at The Cathedral of Saint John were suspended in spring 2012 due to surmounting repairs and a decreasing parishioner base.
 Protective plastic now wraps its windows, pews and lectern where sermons had been delivered since the Federal style structure with Gothic details was built over 200 years ago in 1810.
 Silence now replaces the voices of the choir.
 The Waterford chandelier no longer shines upon the congregation.
-Named the official seat for the Episcopal Diocese of Rhode Island in 1929, The Cathedral of St. John has deep roots in Providence.
+Named the official seat for the Episcopal Diocese of Rhode Island in 1929, The Cathedral of Saint John has deep roots in Providence.
 Originally organized in 1722 as King’s Church, nearly three centuries ago, its future is now uncertain.

 275 North Main Street